zonemaster/zonemaster-ldns/README.md

 This module is written as part of the Zonemaster project (http://github.com/dotse/zonemaster), and therefore primarily exposes the functionality needed for that.
 Since Zonemaster is a diagnostic tool, that means the functions most used are those for looking things up and inspecting them.

 If you want a module that specifically aims to be a complete and transparent interface to ldns, DNS::LDNS is a better fit than this module.

+Initially this module was named Net::LDNS.

 API
 ===